webdriverio-community/wdio-html-reporter/README.md

-#@rpii/wdio-html-reporter
+#wdio-html-nice-reporter

-A reporter for webdriver.io which generates a HTML report.
+A reporter for webdriver.io which generates a nice HTML report.
 Compatible with webdriverio version 7.7